-Spjork: I think that at least lately, the misconception that would be that- not everyone can do drag.
+Spjork: I think that at least lately, the misconception would be that- not everyone can do drag.
 Everyone can do it.
 It’s really easy.
-Well, it’s not easy but it’s really easy to have fun with it.
-I think that is a big misconception.
-I’m not really sure how we can change it other than slowly but surely opening our minds and our hearts and things.
-I also think that drag, I’ve always loved doing someone’s makeup and seeing them transform into this dragged out version of them.
+Well, it’s not easy, but it’s really easy to have fun with it.
+So I think that is a big misconception.
+I’m not really sure how we can change it other than slowly but surely opening our minds and our hearts to things.
+I also think that drag – I’ve always loved doing someone’s makeup and seeing them transform into this dragged out version of them.
 You really see who they are.
-I wish that it were possible to give some crazy not republican necessarily, someone who doesn’t quite understand and just put them in drag- complete drag, with an open mind and see what happens.
+I wish that it were possible to give some crazy, not republican necessarily, but someone who doesn’t quite understand and just put them in drag- complete drag, them with an open mind, me with an open mind and see what happens.
 Someone who doesn’t understand it.
 I think that once you get into that costume, you get into that makeup and that wig, no matter who you are, you’re gonna play it up a little bit.
-Even straight guys who wear a skirt do a strut, ya know?
+Even straight guys who put on a skirt do a strut, ya know?
 I feel like that’s them being confident.
 So I think drag comes in all forms.

 Makenzie: If you could choose one thing that you want people to know or learn about drag, what would it be?

-Spjork: It’s just be like your friend who does painting.
+Spjork: It’s just be like if your friend who does painting.
 If your friend does painting for a living or does art for a living.
-Be supportive.
+Just support them you know?

 Makenzie: So would you be comfortable dropping your Instagram, your Youtube, for people to follow and support you?

-Spjork: My Youtube is Youtube.come/Spjork.
+Spjork: My Youtube is Youtube.com/Spjork.
 S-P-J-O-R-K. My Instagram is @thespjork, S-P-J-O-R-K and the Twitter is Spjork but the o is an x.
 So S-P-J-X-R-K. My TikTok is just @spjork, spelled regular.

-Spjork: But I barely post on TikTok, I’m horrible on TikTok.
+Spjork: But I barely post on TikTok, I’m bad at TikTok.